Simonton, Texas: International VIP – Chinese Vice Premier Deng Xiaoping's 1979 Visit to the Simonton Rodeo

 In the months following the Sino-US normalization, China's Vice Premier Deng Xiaoping visited the United States for nine days in 1979, visiting Washington, Atlanta, Houston and Seattle.
 On February 2 during his visit to Houston, he spent an evening in Simonton at the Roundup Rodeo.
 In 1963 the Round Up was built on FM 1093.
 Also the brainchild of "Snake" Bailey, it is a large indoor rodeo arena in full swing every Saturday night, drawing people from Houston and elsewhere for a taste of the "real west."
 He rode in a stagecoach, and later a barrel racer gave the premier a cowboy-style duster and a ten-gallon hat, both of which he donned and displayed before the crowd.

 Deng's visit to the Simonton rodeo is considered to be the tipping point in the thaw of US-China relations.

 The Simonton Rodeo closed by 1997 when it was bought and restored by Benchmark Wireline, an oil services company.
 A China Daily Global video captures the memories of this visit, including Katie Van Dries whose father Luke owned the rodeo at that time.

 The photographs of Deng in the cowboy hat appeared in American newspapers, displaying a distinctly human side to a previously mysterious Chinese leader.
 As Ezra F. Vogel, a biographer of Deng, put it, the "photograph of Deng smiling beneath his ten-gallon hat became the symbol of his visit.
 It signaled to the U.S. public that he was not only good-humored, but, after all, less like one of 'those Communists' and more like 'us.'"
 With live broadcasts back to China, these events made news for Deng's home audience, too.

+The Stetson hat is displayed in the National Museum of China in the center of the exhibit hall which focuses on Deng.

+This excitement generated change Sino-American perceptions of each other, as exemplified in a Chinese Foreign Ministry video "The Cowboy-Hat and "Deng Whirlwind — The First Visit to the United States by a Leader of New China."